i-shubham-tech/Interview-preperation/Node-JS.md

 ### 🧩 Promises

-A Promise in JavaScript is an object used to handle asynchronous operations.
-It represents a value that will be available in the future — either the operation succeeds (resolved) or fails (rejected) — allowing cleaner, non-blocking code using .then(), .catch(), and .finally().
+A Promise in JavaScript is an object that represents the eventual completion or failure of an asynchronous operation.
+It helps manage asynchronous tasks more effectively, avoiding callback hell and making code cleaner and more readable.

 #### 🔄 Promise States